SystemsApproach/private5g/arch.rst

 2.1 Overview
 ------------

-The cellular network provides wireless connectivity to devices that are on the move.
-These devices, which are known as *User Equipment (UE)*, have traditionally corresponded to smartphones and tablets, but will increasingly include cars, drones, industrial and agricultural machines, robots, home appliances, medical devices, and so on.
+The mobile cellular network provides wireless connectivity to devices that are on the move.
+These devices, which are known as *User Equipment (UE)*, have traditionally corresponded to smartphones and tablets, but are increasingly starting to include cars, drones, industrial and agricultural machines, robots, home appliances, medical devices, and so on.

 .. _fig-cellular:
 .. figure:: figures/Slide01.png
     :width: 600px
     :align: center

-    Cellular networks consists of a Radio Access Network (RAN) and a Mobile Core.
+    Mobile cellular networks consists of a Radio Access Network (RAN) and a Mobile Core.

-As shown in :numref:`Figure %s <fig-cellular>`, the cellular network consists of two main subsystems: the *Radio Access Network (RAN)* and the *Mobile Core*.
+As shown in :numref:`Figure %s <fig-cellular>`, the mobile cellular network consists of two main subsystems: the *Radio Access Network (RAN)* and the *Mobile Core*.
 The RAN manages the radio spectrum, making sure it is used efficiently and meets the quality-of-service requirements of every user.
 It corresponds to a distributed collection of base stations.
 As noted above, in 4G these are (somewhat cryptically) named *eNodeB* (or *eNB*), which is short for *evolved Node B*.
-In 5G they are known as *gNB*.
-(The g stands for "next Generation".)
+In 5G they are known as *gNB*, where the "g" stands for "next Generation".

 The Mobile Core is a bundle of functionality (as opposed to a device) that serves several purposes.